grafana/google-sheets-datasource/docs/sources/create-a-sample-dashboard.md

 - Configure the Google Sheets data source plugin.

   You can authenticate with an API key to query public Google Sheets.
-  To create an API key, refer to [Authenticate with an API key](../setup/authenticate/#authenticate-with-an-api-key).
+  To create an API key, refer to [Authenticate with an API key](configure.md#authenticate-with-an-api-key).

-  To configure the plugin, refer to [Configure the Google Sheets Plugin](../setup/configure/).
+  To configure the plugin, refer to [Configure the Google Sheets data source](configure.md).

 ## Create a sample dashboard